manavsehgal9876/Basic-Node-Startup-Project/README.md

 ### 1. Installation

+#### Welcome to my Node.js Starter Project, a robust foundation for building web applications using Express.js.
+This project is designed to streamline your development process, providing a solid starting point for creating powerful and scalable web applications.

 Create a database for your project.
 Set the database name in the .env file as follows:
 DATABASE_URL="mysql://root:password@localhost:3306/yourdbname?schema=public"